Here at Arden University, we are committed to improving access to Higher Education and helping you achieve your goals.

 There usually is.
 We need to receive your payment in full, so please talk to your bank about this.
 They can tell you how much the charge is and make sure we get the full amount.

-No. At Arden we believe that your studies and your career go hand-in-hand, so this is why we provide this service alongside your studies.
-If career advancement is high on your agenda we want to support you.
-Visit our Career impact area.
+No. At Arden, we believe that your studies and your career go hand-in-hand, so we provide this service alongside your studies.
+If career advancement is high on your agenda, we want to support you in any way we can.